raftedproc/mipt-rust/docs/setup.md

 ### Step 4 - Rover tool

 We have a course assistant named `rover`.
 It will automatize the part of your solving routine.
-Go to directory with it, build and install:
+Go to build and install it with the command:

 ```shell
 cargo install --path tools/rover